Online Competitive Influence Maximization: Experiments

+\textbf{Running time.} We show the average running times for different algorithms in Table~\ref{tab:runningtime}.
+For the Yahoo-Ad dataset, OCIM-ETC is the fastest one as it only needs to call the oracle for one time before the exploitation phase.
+The running time of OCIM-TS is slower than that of OCIM-OFU because it requires an extra sampling procedure to generate Thompson samples.
+For the DM dataset, all algorithms consume less time since the graph is smaller, but the relative order for different algorithms are preserved.

 \textbf{Experimental result for frequentist regrets} Figures~\ref{fig:Yahoo-Ad-RD} and~\ref{fig:Yahoo-Ad-IM} show the results for Yahoo-Ad.
-First, the regret of OCIM-OFU grows sub-linearly w.r.t round $T$ for all $\alpha_{\rho}$, consistent with Theorem~\ref{thm:OIFU}'s regret bound.
+First, the regret of OCIM-OFU grows sub-linearly with respect to round $T$ for all $\alpha_{\rho}$, consistent with Theorem~\ref{thm:OIFU}'s regret bound.
 Second, we can observe that OCIM-OFU is superior to EMP and $\epsilon$-Greedy when $\alpha_{\rho}=0.05$.
 When $\alpha_{\rho}=0.2$, OCIM-OFU may have larger regret due to too much exploration.
-The OCIM-TS has larger slope in regrets compared to other algorithms.
+The OCIM-TS algorithm has larger slope in regrets compared to other algorithms.
 We speculate that such large slope comes from the uninformative prior, which requires more rounds to compensate for the mismatch of the uninformative and the true priors.

 The results on the DM dataset are shown in Figs.~\ref{fig:DM-RD} and~\ref{fig:DM-IM}.
 Generally, they are consistent with those on the Yahoo-Ad dataset: OCIM-OFU also grows sub-linearly w.r.t round $T$.
 When $\alpha_{\rho}=0.05$, OCIM-OFU has smaller regret than all baselines.
-Moreover, the difference between the OCIM-OFU and baselines for the non-strategic competitor (RD) is more significant than that of the strategic competitor's (IM), because the non-strategic competitor is less ``dominant'' and OCIM-OFU can carefully trade off exploration and exploitation to maximize $A$'s influence.
+Moreover, the difference between OCIM-OFU and the baselines for the non-strategic competitor (RD) is more significant than that of the strategic competitor's (IM), because the non-strategic competitor is less ``dominant'' and OCIM-OFU can carefully trade off exploration and exploitation to maximize $A$'s influence.
 OCIM-TS learns faster and achieves better performance in this dataset compared to that in the Yahoo-Ad dataset.

 \textbf{Experimental result for Bayesian regrets} We show Bayesian regrets of all algorithms in Figure~\ref{fig:Bayesian}.
 All algorithms except for OCIM-TS have similar curves.
-The OCIM-TS, however, achieves at least two orders of magnitudes lower regret ($BayesReg(T)\approx100$) compared with other algorithms.
-The reason is that OCIM-TS leverages its prior knowledge to quickly converge to the optimal solution, but other algorithms can not use this knowledge effectively.
+OCIM-TS, however, achieves at least two orders of magnitudes lower regret ($BayesReg(T)\approx100$) compared with other algorithms.
+The reason is that OCIM-TS leverages its prior knowledge to quickly converge to the optimal solution, but other algorithms cannot use this knowledge effectively.